MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quotas-limits.md

 ---
-title: Quotas and limits for Azure Agent Runtime
+title: Quotas and limits for Azure AI Agent Service
 titleSuffix: Azure AI services
-description: Learn about the quotas and limits for when you use Azure Agent Runtime.
+description: Learn about the quotas and limits for when you use Azure AI Agent Service.
 manager: nitinme
 author: aahill
 ms.author: aahi